 - 1 tsp vanilla

-- Grease tins with butter (put parchment rounds in bottom if you’d like)
+- Spray 4, 8" round cake tins (2" tall), with Everbake pan spray (put parchment rounds in bottom and line sides with parchment if you’d like)

 - Cream butter and sugar for about 5 minutes.
 Until fluffy and white.